JamesZheng109/Itch.io_Get_Feature_Jams/README.md

 # Itch.io_Get_Feature_Jams
 Webscrapes info about the latest featured jams from [itch.io](https://itch.io).
+It provides the following information:
+- Name of the jam
+- Short description of the jam
+- Links to the itch.io accounts of the host(s)
+- Start (if it has not started yet) or end (if it already started) date of the jam
 ## Requirements
 For [Featured_Jams.py](Featured_Jams.py):
 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)